 As research by HBR shows, about 33% of new hires start looking for new opportunities within six months after getting employed.
 Worryingly, their numbers show that about 23% leave before marking the first anniversary.

-Since it's costlier to hire new employees than retain existing ones, investing time and resource in new employees is a no-brainer.
+Since it's costlier to hire new employees than retain existing ones, investing time and resources in new employees is a no-brainer.

 Onboarding is divided into two types: